oferwald/transposh/readme.txt

  * Portuguese (Brazil) translation by [Amilton Junior](http://www.dicasemgeral.com)

 == Changelog ==
+= 2012/12/12 - 0.9.0 =
+ * Major rewrite for the administrative interface and settings, should simplify working with transposh
+ * Parsing rules can now be changed in the advanced tab, use with care
+ * Added the options to include debug and remote debug outputs
+ * A new language selection widget based on select2
+ * Added ctrl keys for quick navigation of prev/next blocks
+ * A new option that allows to reset the configuration file to the recommanded defaults
+ * Css fixes for twenty twelve theme
+ * Avoid loading the subwidgets in the admin pages
+ * Removed distinction between editable and viewable languages, now a language can only be active or disabled
+ * Updating jQueriUI to 1.9.2 (jQuery should now be 1.6+)
+ * Fixes the z-index for the old style dropdown (patch by chemaz)
+ * Fixes the bug with the coupling of Chinese simple and traditional
+ * Fix bug preventing upgrade from very old versions
+ * Suppress notices when widgets are created directly with our function
+ * Avoid rewriting urls in the default language, mainly effected canonicals
+ * Our script is needed when the widget allows setting of default language
-= 2012/09/15 - 0.8.5 =
+ * Finally solved the problem with MSN translate and CR/LF = 2012/09/15 - 0.8.5 =
  * Support for Lao (Thanks to Google Translate)
 = 2012/09/03 - 0.8.4 =